 Duration of EMDR Therapy

 The duration of EMDR therapy depends on various factors, including the amount of previous trauma, current life circumstances, and the type and degree of the trauma.
-Another factor to consider is whether the person is aiming for ‘symptom reduction’ or ‘comprehensive treatment’.
+Another factor to consider is whether you are aiming for ‘symptom reduction’ or ‘comprehensive treatment’.

 For a single traumatic event, such as a motor vehicle accident, two or three sessions can already be very helpful.
 Multiple traumatic events or more complex trauma will require more sessions.
 A tailored treatment plan will be developed in the initial sessions.